markusniv/map-project/README.md

 Later we also added the use of OpenWeatherMap to show basic weather information of the selected ship's area.

+Other features include being able to search for the ships by their name or their MMSI, as well as being able to filter ships by their types.

 Big screen interface:

 <img src="/images/preview_main.jpg" width="800">